 Our users are given the opportunity to opt out of having their information used for purposes not directly related to our site at the point where we ask for information.
-For example, our donation form has an ”opt-out” mechanism so donors who don’t want any optional material can keep their email address off our lists.
 Users who no longer wish to receive our newsletter and informational communications may opt out of receiving these communications.
 Users of our site are generally notified when their information is being collected by any outside parties.
 We do this so our users can make an informed choice as to whether or not they should proceed with services that require an outside party.

 This website contains links to other sites.
 Please be aware that Alliance Defending Freedom is not responsible for the privacy practices of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of each and every website that collects personally identifiable information.
 This privacy statement applies solely to information collected by this website.
-See User Agreement.
+See Terms & Conditions.

 From time to time, our site may request information from users via surveys.
 Participation in these surveys is completely voluntary, and the user therefore has a choice whether or not to disclose this information.
-The requested information typically includes contact information (such as name and shipping address), and demographic information (such as zip code).
+The requested information typically includes contact information (such as name and shipping address), and demographic information (such as job title or zip code).
 Survey information generally will be used for purposes of monitoring or improving the use and satisfaction of this sites and other services we may provide to users.

 Chat Rooms, Message Boards, and Public Forums